-In little more than a decade since the introduction of Bitcoin in 2009, cryptocurrencies went from a fringe type of asset, mostly suitable for a niche of specialized tech investors, to a global market that reached 3 trillion dollars of capitalization at its peak in 2021 before plummeting to 1 trillion during the so-called crypto winter of 2022.
-Although still a small market compared to the traditional equity markets, the exponential pace at which the cryptocurrency space has grown since 2017-18 reflects the mounting interest for this type of investment by a very broad variety of investors, often attracted by the large gains it can offer.
-Crypto trading has turned into a mainstream activity, as all the media attention caused by the recent collapse of the FTX exchange has reminded us.
+In little more than a decade since the introduction of Bitcoin in 2009, cryptocurrencies went from a fringe type of asset, mostly suitable for a niche of specialized investors, to a global market of almost 3 trillion dollars of capitalization in early 2024.
+Although still a small market compared to the traditional equity markets, the exponential pace at which the cryptocurrency space has grown since 2017-18 reflects the mounting interest for this type of investment by a very broad variety of investors.
+Crypto trading has turned into a mainstream activity (Weber, Candia, Coibion, and Gorodnichenko, 2023).